DoTerra: History

 The company was established in April 2008 by David Stirling, Emily Wright, David Hill, Corey B. Lindley, Gregory P. Cook, Robert J. Young, and Mark A. Wolfert.
-Stirling, Wright, and Hill were former executives of Young Living, a company that also sells essential oils via multi-level marketing.
-Its name is inspired by the Latin phrase for "gift of the Earth."
+Its name was inspired by the Latin phrase for "gift of the Earth".
 The company initially launched with 25 single oils and ten oil blends.
+Five years after its founding, doTerra reported having about 450 corporate employees, 350 at the Utah headquarters, and 100 at offices in Taiwan, Japan, Europe, and Australia.